 If you ask me, simplicity is the best policy when it comes to puppy treats.
 What do I mean by this?
 Look for the healthiest puppy treats with just a single ingredient.
 For example, sliced coconut strips or beefy treats.

 Secondly, they should be low on carbs.
-In fact, carbs should be kept to a minimum to avoid health problems.
+In fact, carbs should be kept to a minimum to avoid health problems in your pup.
 Homemade dog training treats have a clear advantage here because you get to choose what you want to add in them.

 Treats should mean two things by default: flavorful and nutritious.
 Since treats are given on special occasions, they’re often made with special nutrients not commonly included in dog diets.